OneBitSoftware/TeamStore/DevNotes.md

 5. You need the App to be configured with permissions to an Azure AD Tenant.
 6. You need the .NET Core 2 SDK.

+* It is best to update Visual Studio

 ## Database Setup

 To create/update the local database, run the following from the [ProjectRoot]\TeamStore folder: